Horseradish vs Radish - Health impact and Nutrition Comparison

 Cancer

-Horseradish extract has antimutagenic effects meaning that whenever there is a mutation in the DNA that induces cancer, horseradish extract has proven to eliminate the oxidative agents that cause that mutation and have direct antimutagenic effects on the DNA.
+Horseradish extract has antimutagenic effects, meaning that whenever a mutation in the DNA induces cancer, it has been proven to eliminate the oxidative agents that cause that mutation and has direct antimutagenic effects on the DNA.
 (5)

-On the other hand, radish, specifically radish leaves, have anti-tumor effects that induce apoptosis of cancer cells; (programmed cell death of cancer cells).
+On the other hand, radishes, specifically radish leaves, have anti-tumor effects that induce apoptosis of cancer cells (programmed cell death of cancer cells).
 (6)

 Radishes have positive effects on cardiovascular health.
 As previously mentioned, they reduce oxidative stress and inflammation, which prevents blood vessel damage.
 In addition, it reduces blood pressure since it has anti-hypertensive properties.
 (7)